 [†]Feelings of sadness or hopelessness almost every day for 2 or more weeks in a row so that they stopped doing some usual activities, during the 12 months before the survey. ‡This graph contains weighted results.

-The proportion of high school students in San Diego Unified School District who reported seriously considering or attempting suicide increased in 2021.
+The proportion of high school students in San Diego Unified School District who reported attempting suicide increased in 2023.

 Seriously Considered Suicide‡

 Attempted Suicide†‡